Calm (company): History

-Calm was founded on May 4, 2012 by Michael Acton Smith and Alex Tew.
+Calm was founded on May 4, 2012, by Michael Acton Smith and Alex Tew.
 Tamara Levitt became the Head of Mindfulness in November 2014 and is one of the app's primary narrators.

 The company generated $22 million in revenue in 2017 and reached an annual revenue run rate of $75 million.
 As of 2017, Calm had raised $1.5M in angel investments.

 As of February 2019, the company was valued at $1 billion and had raised $116 million, with contributions from existing investors, including Insight Venture Partners, Ashton Kutcher's Sound Ventures, and Creative Artists Agency.

 Calm was Apple's "App of the Year" in 2017, and was ranked by Inc. as one of the fastest-growing private companies in America in 2018.

 In February 2022, Calm acquired Ripple Health Group, a technology company that connects users with proper healthcare options.
-The acquisition will focus on building Calm Health, which will replace the company's existing employer offering, Calm for Business.
+The acquisition focused on building Calm Health, which was released in October 2022 and offered through traditional healthcare providers, payers, and self-insured employers.
+It was initially offered to patients suffering from anxiety or depression.
+The company planned to add mental health programs for those with other physical conditions.

-Calm Health was released in October 2022 and offered through traditional healthcare providers, payers, and self-insured employers.
-It will initially be offered to patients suffering from anxiety or depression.
-The company plans to add mental health programs for those with other physical conditions.
+In August 2022, Calm laid off 20% of its employees, roughly 90 of 400 employees.

 In November 2022, Calm had four million paid subscribers.

 Product

 Calm produces meditation products, including guided meditations, a book, narrated Sleep Stories, and health and meditation videos.
 Their primary product is the meditation app, available on iPhone and Android devices.

-The app features both meditation tools and sleep aids.
+Meditation app

 The meditation area offers breathing exercises, a daily meditation, several multi-day programs, and unguided and guided meditation sessions.